Skip to product information

 The Select Protein Variety Pack contains 5 servings of 8 different flavors, for a total of 40 servings.

 Can't decide which flavor you want to try?
-Give 8 flavors a shot, including: Snickerdoodle, Gourmet Vanilla, Cookies N Cream, Frosted Sugar Cookie, Cake Pop, Chocolate Peanut Butter Cup, Chocolate Truffle, and Strawberry Cheesecake.
+Give 8 flavors a shot, including: Snickerdoodle, Peanut Butter Cookie, Cookies N Cream, Frosted Sugar Cookie, Cake Pop, Chocolate Peanut Butter Cup, Chocolate Truffle, and Strawberry Cheesecake.

 Includes 1 shaker cup!